Skip to main content

 • Consulting Services Providers interested in supporting companies fulfilling the standard

 The scope of this standard is only the Planned Production Output aspect model and API.
-It describes the exchange of Planned Production Output data through an IDS-compliant connector (e.g. EDC).
+It describes the exchange of Planned Production Output data through a connector in accordance to [CX-0018].

 1.2 CONTEXT AND ARCHITECTURE FIT